 «In fact, - explains Vera Bokareva, business coach, consultant, independent expert of the packaging market and a regular speaker of industry events covering the development of the packaging industry, - the world's largest companies, well-known retail chains, which in recent years have declared the need to create a culture of responsible consumption and made plans to produce 100% recyclable packaging, have not abandoned their plans and continue to operate in accordance with previously developed and adopted programs.
 The sustainability trend is long.
 This is confirmed by the numerous programs of transnationals, which indicate the corresponding plans until 2025 and 2030 ».

 Although it cannot be said that the pandemic has not affected the packaging sector at all.
 First of all, the attitude towards polymer packaging has changed - both in Russia and around the world.
-According to the expert, humanity has not yet found a safer for health and profitable production option.
+According to the expert, humanity simply has not yet found a safer for health and profitable production option.

 What can we expect in the future?
 Vera Bokareva notes that for the world community the topic of rational use of resources and protection of nature will remain one of the most relevant for many years.
 There are already many interesting solutions on the European market: manufacturers are trying to use mainly recycled materials, the popularity of packaging from plant waste (based on corn, seaweed, tomato peel, sunflower husk, etc.) is growing.
 Production facilities are under construction, not only in Europe, but also in Asia.